alecthibodeau/alecthibodeau/README.md

 ### What I also like doing

-With a background in art I can make design elements and website prototypes myself or collaborate directly with UX designers.
+I can craft design elements and website prototypes myself or collaborate directly with UX designers.
 Having recently taught Advanced UX/UI at the University of Massachusetts Dartmouth I'm continuing my explorations in software development.
 Visit my [code portfolio site](https://alect.me).